anasalpure/laravel_9_services_manager/README.md

 ## About Services Manager

-Services Manager is simple Laravel web application
+Services Manager is a simple Laravel web application

 ## Used technologies